chance-cyphers/phlegm/docs/brainstorm.md

 Postman does a good job of designing the request, but not the response

 Swagger does a good job of helping users to view/use an existing api, but doesn't much help the creative process

+Maybe a way to view "flows", not just static resources/endpoints